 At Berlin Cosmopolitan School students are encouraged to become active and responsible world citizens.
 This includes strong academics and multilingualism as well as the development of social and intercultural skills.
 An individual education together with a good academic, emotional, and physical balance are top priorities at Berlin Cosmopolitan School.
 Students are prepared for the future by providing them with a solid foundation of interdisciplinary knowledge and skills, as well as different methods of learning.
 At Berlin Cosmopolitan School students become life long learners, who gain the knowledge and skills necessary to adjust and succeed in an ever-changing world

-Berlin Cosmopolitan School implements the Berlin State Curriculum and as an International Baccalaureate World School, the IB Primary Years Programme (PYP) and the IB Diploma Programme (IB DP) are followed.
+Berlin Cosmopolitan School implements the Berlin State Curriculum and as an International Baccalaureate World School, the IB Diploma Programme (IB DP) is followed.
 At the end of 10th grade students may graduate with the Mittlerer Schulabschluss (MSA) – the Berlin middle school degree.
 After the 12th grade students may graduate with an IB Diploma and the German Abitur.

 The curriculum for the upper Secondary School level at Berlin Cosmopolitan School is bilingual, in English and German.
 Students have the opportunity to graduate with an IB DP bilingual diploma if they successfully complete an upper secondary literature course in both German and English.
 As well, students have the opportunity to study French and Spanish as a second or third foreign language.